oneal2000/DRAGIN/README.md

 ### ⚠️ **Important Notice on Reproducibility**

+We welcome the community to use DRAGIN as a foundation for new research. **Please feel free to modify and adapt the code for your projects.
+There are no licensing restrictions on any use.**

+**However, if your goal is to reproduce the results in the main experiment table of our paper, please do not make any modifications to the code!**

+This recommendation is based on our experience assisting users who initially faced issues with the reproducibility of our main experiment table, which were ultimately traced back to local code alterations.

 To correctly reproduce the results reported in our paper, **in any case, under any circumstances, do not make any changes to the code!!!**

 For example, if you think you need to modify the code to run it on a Single GPU, **absolutely do not change it**.
 If you change it, the results will not be reproducible.
 You **must use two GPUs** and run the code without making any modifications.